angelapopa/sws/README.md

 ### design the REST API
   - [x] identify 10 resources (`hotels`, `rooms`, `location`, `images`, `contacts`, `prices`, `payments`, `bookings`, `facilities`, `users`)
   - [x] check if design guideliness were met (feedback teacher: use id's, instead of names).
 Only exception is for rooms, where no id field is provided in the db.
 Assumption: no two rooms have the same name.
 Query remains as originally by name.
 The same goes for location endpoint.
 All other endpoints are using ids to identify resources.
-  - [ ] think about how to implement hydra annotations (either by implementing a wrapper around the current data, or alter the existing db data)

 ### create a Report of this Project
   - [x] update examples with the corrected resource identification